sbgnt / subagent

 assert_contains(haystack, needle, msg="") # Assert substring match

-# are also available — fetch/ask use mock responses instead of real HTTP.
+# — fetch/ask use mock responses instead of real HTTP.

 API